Sq00ky/CredInject/README.md

 5. Agent -a

 If you have the knowledge to build it, please feel free to submit a pull request :D

-An Agent will be created shortly that sleeps for 60 minutes to ensure that the credentials are persistent in LSASS until the machine restarts.

 One feature I would like to implement is a persistent agent that survives through a machine restart.